Hircinus/pixel/README.md

 | Current version | 0.1 |
 | --------------- | --- |

-Pixel is a minimalistic website scripting and styling library intended to provide a clean and responsive experience.
+Pixel is a minimalistic website framework intended to provide a clean and responsive experience.

 ## Current features